dhamidi/smolcode/.smolcode/system.md

 ## Memory

-When a user mentions specific files, you first check your memory to get up to speed with the files.
+When a user mentions specific files, you MUST first check your memory to get up to speed with the files.

+Failing to check your memory is PUNISHABLE.

 Only then do you read the file.